samzlab/tailwind-hsluv/README.md

 };
 ```

-## Comparsion between the color palettes
+## Comparison between the color palettes

 The "text" texts are colored with grayscale `hsl(0, 0%, 10%-90%)` and each of the boxes have a background color lightness variant from 100 to 900.